aewindle110/DroneWQ/docs/source/install.md

 sudo apt-get install gdal-bin libgdal-dev exiftool opencv zbar-tools python3-gdal python3-cartopy
 ```

-> [!IMPORTANT]
-> Pip on macOS currently doesn't search through the place homebrew installations go to.
+**IMPORTANT:** Pip on macOS currently doesn't search through the place homebrew installations go to.
-> Thus, you have to specify it using this method https://github.com/npinchot/zbar/issues/3#issuecomment-1038005495
+Thus, you have to specify it using this [method](https://github.com/npinchot/zbar/issues/3#issuecomment-1038005495).

 On macOS (using Homebrew):
 ```bash